malagupt1701/cs-go/README.md

 ## Data used

  We used in game data from all Major matches.
-Major are Valve sponsored events for CS:GO where only the top teams can participate.
+Majors are Valve sponsored events for CS:GO where only the top teams can participate.

 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*